Whitepapers

 The cost of battlefield AI: why localized compute on consumer hardware is the only model that scales

 Cloud AI inference costs are rising 30-40% per model generation.
 Dedicated GPU hardware for the edge costs $15-25K per node with 6-month procurement timelines.
-Meanwhile Apple is shipping on-device AI in every phone and laptop for $1,299.
-The military that figures out how to leverage localized consumer AI compute in a coordinated mesh will own the next fight.
+Meanwhile Apple's M5 ships 38 TOPS in a $1,099 laptop and the A19 Pro matches it in a phone.
+The military that figures out how to run localized consumer AI compute in a coordinated mesh will own the next fight.

 Tactical device management: turning 200,000 consumer devices into managed mission nodes

 CMMC 2.0 requires 110 security controls across 200,000+ defense industrial base companies.
 NIST SP 800-124r2 separates MDM from mobile threat defense.
 No integrated solution handles multi-classification enforcement on consumer hardware with tactical features like RF suppression and duress wipe.
-This paper examines the gap and how EdgeLance closes it.
+This paper examines the gap and what it takes to close it.

 AI model governance at the tactical edge: provenance, loadouts, and the auditability gap

 DoD adopted five AI ethical principles in 2020.
 The RAI Toolkit mandates explainability for high-risk decisions.
 Then the Pentagon banned Anthropic from Maven and forced Palantir to rip out its core AI engine in 180 days.
-The gap between AI governance policy and operational tooling is where missions fail and legal reviews stall.
+The gap between governance policy and operational tooling is where missions stall and legal reviews fail.
 This paper proposes a field-deployable model governance architecture.

 Bottom-up ISR: why the next generation of tactical intelligence starts at the squad

 DARPA's MOSAIC warfare concept, Ukraine's decentralized innovation model, and the FY26 budget all point in the same direction: pushing AI, sensors, and decision support lower in the force structure.
-This paper examines how EdgeLance enables ISR capability at the company level and below without enterprise infrastructure.
+This paper examines what ISR at the company level and below looks like without enterprise infrastructure.

 Edge AI in contested spectrum: operational requirements for inference under EW denial